The Biggest Cancellations Due to Coronavirus Concerns So Far

 As concern grows over the worldwide spread of COVID-19, commonly known as coronavirus, many are taking proactive measures to keep themselves safe from the flu-like virus, which can be fatal in the most extreme cases.

-Sam Smith announced on March 30 that they are delaying the release of their upcoming album and changing its name.
-It was originally supposed to drop in June and was going to be called To Die For.
+This year's CMA Fest has been canceled and will not occur again until June 2021.
+Other large-scale events, like the Songwriters Hall of Fame ceremony, has also been rescheduled.

-As for concerts, Josh Groban, Bon Iver, BTS, Camila Cabello and more had to postpone performances.
+As for concerts, Kesha, Adam Lambert and Queen, Bon Iver, BTS, Camila Cabello and more had to postpone performances.

 Spring and summer movie releases are being postponed.
-Most recently, it was announced that Wonder Woman 1984 and the Broadway musical-turned-movie In the Heights would be hitting theaters at a later date.

-Large-scale events like awards shows, music festivals and more are also being canceled and museums are shutting down temporarily.
-The yearly Met Gala, which is always held on the first Monday of May, has been postponed as well.
+Most recently, it was announced Ghostbusters: Afterlife and Morbius, which were both supposed to hit theaters in July, will not be coming out until next year now.

 As for sporting events, the NBA, MLB, NHL and MLS have all suspended their seasons, while this year's French Open and the 2020 Summer Olympics have been postponed until next year.